argrabowski/airbnb-prices/src/README.txt

 As you review my project, I kindly ask you to take note of the following aspects:

 GitHub Pages: Please visit the project's GitHub Pages site at https://argrabowski.github.io/CS_539_Final_Project/ for an overview of the project, including visualizations and analysis.
+Note that the formatting and layout of the GitHub Pages site are controlled by the README.md and _config.yml files in the project's repository.

 Data Preprocessing and cleaning: Please review my data cleaning and preprocessing steps to ensure that I have correctly handled missing values, dealt with outliers, and prepared the data for machine learning models.